Donn Beach: Don the Beachcomber

-Beach's restaurant was popular with Hollywood actors, some of which became frequent customers and friends.
+Beach's restaurant was popular with Hollywood actors, some of whom became frequent customers and friends.
 A book written about Beach mentions stars such as Marlene Dietrich, Bing Crosby, Clark Gable and Vivien Leigh.
 One account about David Niven had the actor anonymously placing a $100 bill in a sealed envelope for Donn at the Garden of Allah Hotel during a time when Beach was completely broke.
 As the bar continued to grow in popularity with celebrities, monogrammed bamboo chopstick cases were made for them to make them feel at home.

 In the 1930s Beach also met and married Sunny Sund (birth name Cora Irene Sund), a waitress and aspiring entrepreneur from Minnesota.
 She would eventually become his business partner and manager, enlarging and professionalizing the restaurant.
-They divorced in 1940, the same year Sunny opened a Beachcomber branch in Chicago.
-She ran and expanded the operation while he was in the Army Air Corp. from 1942 to 1945.
+Their marriage was annulled in 1940, the same year Sunny opened a Beachcomber branch in Chicago.
+She ran and expanded the operation while he was in the Army Air Corps from 1942 to 1945.
 Sund remarried to William Casparis in 1947.